h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 To generate a hospital-level four-week projection, the models use certain variables that obtain an average value by computing county-level data from the past 8-weeks around hospitalization metrics.
 Accordingly, it might be the case that a particular hospital might not correspond with the average values given to variables used by the models.
 It could be the case that a hospital in the selected county might have above or below-average values compared to the county-level average values.

-Hospitals can modify the average values given to the model's variables through data overrides known as **personalize hospital** overrides.
-Through these overrides, **CHOS** enables hospitals to use their perceived average values while taking into account the specific characteristics of the hospital.
+Hospitals can modify the average values given to the model's variables through data overrides known as personalize hospital overrides.
+Through these overrides, [**CHOS**](./terminology.md#chos-covid-19-hospital-occupancy-simulator]) enables hospitals to use their perceived average values while taking into account the specific characteristics of the hospital.

+Before generating a [simulation-based projection](./terms.md#simulation-based-projection), hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate a modify [simulation-based projection](./terms.md#simulation-based-projection).
+A modify [simulation-based projection](./terms.md#simulation-based-projection) that will not use the model variable average values that dereived their value from the past 8-weeks county-level data around hospitalization metrics.

+The data overrides that enable hospitals to modify future averages are referred to as **expert future estimates** overrides.
+To learn more, see [Adjust simulation to reflect best- and worst-case alternatives](#adjust-simulation-to-reflect-best-and-worst-case-alternatives).

 !!! note

-    - To learn about the particular county-level data points that are average to generate a hospital-level four-week projection, see
+    - To learn about the particular county-level data points that are average to generate a hospital-level four-week projection, see [Data Files](./data_files.md).

-    - To learn about the available **personalize hospital** overrides, see
+    - To learn about the available personalize hospital overrides, see [Overrides: personalize hospital](./simulation_settings.md#overrides-personalize-hospital).

 ## Step 3: Review simulation-based projection

 After the simulation-based projection is generated, the following interactive and simple charts will appear:

-For the **hospital-level** four-week projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients, the following charts are available:
+For the **hospital-level** four-week projection, the following charts are available:

 - Length of stay, non-ICU
 - Length of stay, ICU
 - Occupancy and admissions, non-ICU
 - Occupancy and net change, ICU

-For the **county-level** four-week projection of expected COVID-19 cases used to generate the **hospital-level** four-week projection, the following chart is available:
+For the **county-level** four-week projection used to generate the **hospital-level** four-week projection, the following chart is available:

-- Four-week projection on local county COVID-19 cases
+- New COVID Cases: 4-Weeks Projection

+After a [simulation-based projection](./terms.md#simulation-based-projection) is generated, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate an alternative [simulation-based projection](./terms.md#simulation-based-projection).
+The data overrides that enable hospitals to modify future averages are referred to as **expert future estimates** overrides.
+To learn more, see [Adjust simulation to reflect best- and worst-case alternatives](#adjust-simulation-to-reflect-best-and-worst-case-alternatives).

 !!! note

-    - To learn more about the charts and how to interpret them, see
+    - To learn more about the charts and how to interpret them, see [Charts](charts.md).

-    - A [simulation-based projection](./terms.md#simulation-based-projection) contains two distinct projections: a hospital-level and a county-level four-week projection.
+    - A [simulation-based projection](./terminology.md#simulation-based-projection) contains two distinct projections: a **hospital-level** and a **county-level** four-week projection.
 See [Step 1: Select state and county](#step-1-select-state-and-county).

-## Step 4 (optional): Adjust simulation to reflect best- and worst-case alternatives
+## Adjust simulation to reflect best- and worst-case alternatives

-After a [simulation-based projection](./terms.md#simulation-based-projection) is generated, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate an alternative [simulation-based projection](./terms.md#simulation-based-projection).The data overrides that enable hospitals to modify future averages are referred to as **expected future** overrides.

-Modifying one of these overrides will enable hospitals to change a four-week simulation-based projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients.
-As a result, a new four-week simulation-based projection will be generated.
+Using one of the **expert future estimates** overrides overrides enables hospitals to change a four-week [simulation-based projection](./terms.md#simulation-based-projection).
+As a result, a new four-week simulation-based projection will be generated while taking into consideration the used **expert future estimates** overrides overrides.

 !!! example